LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function:: void SUNHeuristicsDestroy(SUNHeuristics H)

    Deallocates the heuristics object *H*.
 If this is not provided by the implementation, the base wrapper routine will free both the *content* and *ops* objects -- this should be sufficient unless an heuristic implementation performs dynamic memory allocation of its own (note that the SUNDIALS-provided SUNHeuristics implementations do not need to supply this routine).

+   :param H: the :c:type:`SUNHeuristics` object.

    Usage: